IliassTAHIRI/itahiri/content/post/2018-08-03-porous-concrete-a-state-of-art.md

 - Undertake a thorough bibliographic study to asses the state of the art;\\
 - Understand how damage occurs;\\
 - Build a model that capture the mechanisms of damage in pervious concrete;\\
-- Design experiments that can lead to a significant understanding of the physical phenomena involved in the process.
+- Design experiments that can lead to a significant understanding of the physical phenomena involved in the process.\\
+- Improve the mix design.

 #### A recurrent question : Why porous concrete ?
 <!-- Not as many people think, the permeable concrete is an old civil engineering material.
 In fact, research on this matter seriously tens of years ago.
 B -->